isaacg1/isaacg1.github.io/_posts/2021-08-12-paper-push-pull.md

 title: "Paper 1: Push-Pull Block Puzzles are Hard"
 ---

-I'm going to write brief recaps of all of the papers I've written, in chronological order.
+I'm going to write recaps of all of the papers I've written, in chronological order.

 I'm starting with my first paper: ["Push-Pull Block Puzzles are Hard"](assets/push-pull.pdf).